 JANUARY 3-5 8-9 ACT Residual Placement Test (Over 21 8:30 a.m.)

-3 Registration at Vicksburg (3:00 - 6:30 p.m.)

-4 Registration at Natchez (9:30 a.m.)
+10 11 Registration at Vicksburg ( 3:00 - 6:30 p.m. ) Registration at Natchez ( 9:30 a.m. )

-5 New Student Orientation
+12 New Student Orientation

-Registration on Main Campus (9:00 a.m.)
+12 Registration on Main Campus (9:00 a.m.)

 Residence Halls Open

-Remission of Fee Forms Due in the Business Office
+15 DR. MARTIN LUTHER KING, JR. HOLIDAY (University Closed)

-8 CLASSES BEGIN
+16 CLASSES BEGIN

-12 Last Day to Drop/Add Classes Without Penalty
+22 Last Day to Drop/Add Courses Without Penalty Remission of Fee Form Due in the Business Office

-Last Day to Register/Add New Classes

-15 Drop/Add Courses With Penalty
+23 Drop/Add Courses With Penalty

-DR. MARTIN LUTHER KING, JR. HOLIDAY (University Closed)

-26 Last Day for Submitting Application for Degree to the Records Office for
+31 Last Day for Submitting Application for Degree to the Registrar's Office

-(Undergraduate and Graduate Students - May Graduation)
+for (Undergraduate Students May Graduation)

+Last Day for Submitting Application for Degree to the Office of Graduate

+Studies for (Graduate Students May Graduation)

-Last Day to Drop a Class Without a Grade
+Last Day to Drop a Course Without a Grade

-27 Late Payment Penalty for Submitting Late Application for Degree to Records Office

-(Undergraduate Students) and Graduate Office (Graduate Students) May 2018

-Graduation

-29 Grades of WP/WF in Effect
+FEBRUARY 2 Grades of WP/WF in Effect

-Classes Purged for Non-Payment of Fees
+9 Classes Removed for Non-Payment of Fees

-FEBRUARY 9 Last Day for Submission of Degree Audits and Substitutions via go.alcorn.edu portal

-MARCH 5-8 Mid-Semester Examinations
+MARCH 12-15 Mid-Semester Examinations

-9 Posting of Mid-Semester Grades due in BANNER by 12 Noon
+16 Posting of Mid-Semester Grades due in BANNER by 12 Noon

-12-16 Spring Break For Students (No Classes)
+19-23 ,

-19 CLASSES RESUME
+26 CLASSES RESUME

-Registration for Summer Session I

-22 Honors Convocation (10:00 a.m.)

-23 Last Day to Drop a Class by Any Means; End WP/WF
+28 Registration for Summer Session I Last Day to Drop a Course by Any Means; End WP/WF

+20 29 Honors Convocation (10:00 a.m.)

 Last Day for Placing Cap Gown Orders

-30 GOOD FRIDAY (University Closed)
+30 GOOD FRIDAY HOLIDAY (University Closed)

 APRIL 2 CLASSES RESUME

-9 University Clearance Begins for Graduating Seniors
+16 University Clearance Begins for Graduating Seniors

-9 Registration for Fall Term Begins
+17 Registration for Fall Term Begins

-13 Last Day to Officially Withdraw from the University
+20 Last Day to Officially Withdraw from the University

-23-26 Final Examinations for Graduating Seniors and Graduate Students
+Final Examinations for Graduating Seniors Partiag of Graduating Conducting Seniors Conducts Students in PANINER

-27 Posting of Grades for Graduating Seniors and Graduate Students in BANNER by 12 Noon
+27 Posting of Grades for Graduating Seniors Graduate Students in BANNER by 6:00 p.m.

-30 Final Examinations for Undergraduate Students

-MAY 1-3 Final Examinations for Undergraduate Students
+MAY 7-10 Final Examinations for Undergraduate Students

-2-4 Graduating Students: Cap and Gown Available for Pick-up

-4 Mandatory Commencement Rehearsal

-Residence Halls Close

-Semester Ends

-5 SPRING COMMENCEMENT (8:30 a.m.)
+12 COMMENCEMENT

-7 Posting of Grades for Undergraduates Due in BANNER by 12 Noon
+14 Posting of Grades for Undergraduates Due in BANNER by 12 Noon Semester Ends